Adrish-dev-dl/Bash-scripts/README.md

 grep 'MemAvailable' /proc/meminfo ->  MemAvailable is An estimate of how much memory is available for starting new applications, without swapping.

 All the commands can be run individually to test the subsequent output.
-While running please exclude '>>$filename'.
+While running indivually please exclude '>>$filename'.
 To run the script enter                      './Memory_cpu_usage.sh' .